TxtJet Syntax

 - Outline symbols for directives, template Java blocks, expressions, declarations, and generated-output regions.

-- Go to Definition for
+- Go to Definition and Peek Definition for

 .txtjet file to the likely target mode.